jaredwelch1/CapstoneI/documentation/document.md

 * **User Requirements Stretch Goals:**
 	* User can peform custom searches against the database, yielding search results related to statistics on the news article data

-### System Requirements
-* The database system must be able to handle massive amounts of data.
-We intend on scraping over 20,000 full news articles, and storing not only article text, but also related metadata.
-	* The databse should be indexed so efficient queries can be performed.
-One of the greatest predicitable bottlenecks will be the "all against all" search that is conducted when a new article is to be classified.
-* The computational processing power must be sufficient enough to not bottleneck the clustering, analysis, and data visualization process.
-* A large amount of Random-Access-Memory will be needed so we can perform fast computations without constantly having to read from disk.
-* **System Requirments Strech Goal:**
-	* Store articles using a distributed framework such as Hadoop.
-	* Implement a cluster computing system and perform parallel analysis in order to drasticlly improve computational speed.

 ### Functional Requirements
 * Given a list of news websites, scrape every new article on every site and return and store in a database the following data from each article: Article title, author name(s), date published, article body text, raw html, and webpage url.
 * Perform natural language processing analysis on articles to clean the data and generate features such as named entities, bag of word counts, and term frequency-inverse document frequency metrics.